covid19database/grid_pg/grid-db/README.md

 number of "True" responses for each property, as well as the total number of responses, for each placetime.

+**TODO:** need to generate/sign nonces in a way that preserves the properties outlined in the document above

 ### Querying the Grid